keelalopez/keelalopez/README.md

 Here are some ideas to get you started:
 -->
+My Name is Keila Lopez.
+I am a Fullstack Software Engineer.
+After 5 years in the Construction Management industry, I left the jobsite to join Flatiron's Software Engineering Online program.
+I seek to apply my knack for problem solving and user intuition to the construction tech industry.

 - 🔭 I’m currently working on personal projects
 - 🌱 I’m currently learning Redux, DSA, Typescript
 - 👯 I’m looking to collaborate on Fullstack projects